iiasa/message-ix-models/doc/global/source/message_globiom/energy/industrial.rst

 .. image:: /_static/industry_end-use.png

-Figure 1: Schematic diagram of the industrial sector representation in MESSAGE.
+**Figure 1**: Schematic diagram of the industrial sector representation in MESSAGE.